Notes on invariant measures for loop groups: Introduction

-In Section \ref{calculate} we discuss how to calculate the measure $\mu_l$.
-There are two main conjectures, involving two completely different perspectives.
+In Sections \ref{calculate1} and \ref{calculate2} we discuss how to calculate the measure $\mu_l$.
+This is the point where the subject comes alive.
+There are currently two main conjectures involving two completely different perspectives.
+The first concerns what we can observe for (deterministic) generalized loops.
 Given a real analytic embedding of $S^1$ into a closed Riemann surface, there is an induced map from the hyperfunction completion to the space of holomorphic $G$ bundles on the surface.
+This `observable' should be viewed as an analogue of mapping a continuous loop to its value at a point.
+The first conjecture (which may require slight qualification) is that $\mu_0$ pushes forward to a natural normalized (Goldman) symplectic volume element on the subset of stable bundles.
+Proving this first conjecture, for a general $LK$ bi-invariant measure on the hyperfunction completion, is possibly the most efficient way to prove the uniqueness conjectures of Section \ref{uniqueness}.
+This generalizes in a natural way to the deformations of $\mu_0$.

-The first conjecture is that $\mu_0$ pushes forward to a natural normalized symplectic volume element on the subset of stable bundles.
-The second conjecture is that root subgroup coordinates are independent random variables with respect to $\mu_l$; see the formulas (\ref{productmeasure1}) and (\ref{productmeasure5}) in the $SU(2)$ and general cases, respectively.
+The second conjecture is that so called root subgroup coordinates are independent random variables with respect to $\mu_l$; see the product formulas (\ref{productmeasure1}) and (\ref{productmeasure5}) in the $SU(2)$ and general cases, respectively.
+This conjecture largely reduces to a deceptively simple task: proving that these product expressions (are well-defined and) are invariant with respect to the anti-involution $g \to g^*$ on the completions.
 There are other interesting pushforwards and coordinates, and the relevant formulas are simply missing.
+One of special importance is the $\theta_+$ distribution for $\mu_l$, where $\theta_+\in H^1(\Delta,\mathfrak g)$ is the linear Riemann-Hilbert coordinate for $g\in Hyp(S^1,G)$.
+A $YM_3$ analogue of this problem is mentioned below, which surprisingly turns out to be tractable.